'The Lord God took the man and put him in the Garden of Eden to work it and take care of it.' (Genesis 2:15)

 These symbols have visual impact that aid comprehension and memory retention.

 Whether or not the story contains symbolic elements or figurative people, the essential meaning is clear.
-Satan's temptation resulted in the first deliberate act of defiance to God – 'the trespass' of Romans 5, trying take God's place – and punishment was denial of access to eternal life.
-(See 1.4.3)
+Satan's temptation resulted in the first deliberate act of defiance to God – 'the trespass' in Bible study here on Romans 5, trying to take God's place – and punishment was denial of access to eternal life.

 Q&A about the story

-There are many questions about what happened in the Garden of Eden that require discussion too long to include on this page, including:
+There are many questions about what happened in the Garden of Eden that require discussion too long for this page, including:

 - Who wrote Genesis?